prakhar1989/docker-curriculum/README.md

 # our base image
 FROM python:3-onbuild

-# tell the port number the container should expose
+# specify the port number the container should expose
 EXPOSE 5000

 # run the application
 CMD ["python", "./app.py"]
 ```

-Now that we finally have our `Dockerfile`, we can now build our image.
-The `docker build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.
+Now that we have our `Dockerfile`, we can build our image.
+The `docker build` command does the heavy-lifting of creating a Docker image from a `Dockerfile`.

-Let's run the following -
+Let's run the following (don't forget the period!) -
 ```
 $ docker build -t prakhar1989/catnip .
 Sending build context to Docker daemon 8.704 kB